Curvature, macroscopic dimensions, and symmetric products of surfaces: Cohomology, homology, and homotopy

 \section{Cohomology, homology, and homotopy}

 In this section, we study in detail the cohomology, homology, and homotopy of symmetric products of curves.
-Among other things, we provide a simple computation of the second homotopy group of such spaces.
+Among other things, we provide a simple computation of the second homotopy group of these spaces.